wsmaxcy/Buffed/README.md

 </table>

-Buffed is a World of Warcraft addon that transforms your in-game downtime into an opportunity to track your fitness goals.
-This addon provides real-time workout tracking and calorie calculations based on your physical details, helping you stay "buffed" in and out of the game.
+**Buffed** is a World of Warcraft addon that transforms your in-game downtime into an opportunity to track your fitness goals.
+This addon provides real-time workout tracking and calorie calculations based on your physical details, helping you stay "buffed" both in and out of the game.

+---

 ## Features